anitape/wordpress-block-theme-admin/README.md

 - Offer a contact form for inquiries.
 - Provide a responsive and SEO-optimized user experience.

+## Visual Design
+The visual design of the website was fully created, including:
+- Logo design.
+- Page templates.
+- Color palette and font selection.
+- Fonts were planned and paired using [Fontjoy](https://fontjoy.com/).

 ## Key Features
 - **One-page layout:** All essential information is accessible on a single page.
 - **Contact form:** Allows potential clients to reach out easily.